openaps/docs/docs/docs/Gear Up/edison.md

 ## Nuts and Bolts

 You will likely want to screw your Edison onto the Explorer Board to stabilize the rig.
-You can order a kit, or use (2) M2 screws and (6) M2 nuts (four used as spacers).
-Here's an example of a harware pack with screws and nuts that will work: [Sparkfun Intel Edison Hardware Pack](https://www.sparkfun.com/products/13187)
+You can order a kit, or use (2) M2 screws and (2) M2 nuts and (4)  M3 nuts (M3 or a bit larger to used as spacers).
+Here's an example of a harware pack with screws and nuts that will work: [Sparkfun Intel Edison Hardware Pack](https://www.sparkfun.com/products/13187) But you will need to get some larger nuts for spacers.

 ## Cases